 At the end of the salt dough ornament baking period, we take one ornament at a time out of the oven (per person) and draw on it with crayons.
-Just as with melted crayon rocks and other melted crayon art, the crayons melt as they glide over the hot surface, leaving a thick and shiny waxy coating of vibrant color.

 These are just a few of the ornaments Maia decorated.
 The animal cookie cutters are a fun set I picked up at Ikea a while back.